 - they would like to participate in some synchronous class activities, but are unavailable at the usual time.
 (This might be an option that someone in a different time zone or who does not have access to the necessary technology at that time would benefit from.
 You might not be able to provide these kinds of opportunities to everyone or you may have to think creatively about how to provide them.)

 - Communicate your expectations.
-This means updating your syllabus to incorporate your new plans, explaining what your new modes of teaching (and learning) will be, and laying out clearly to students and your teaching team what the expectations are for the rest of the term.
+This means writing your syllabus with the logistics of remote teaching front and center, explaining what your modes of teaching (and learning) will be, and laying out clearly to students and your teaching team what the expectations are for the term.
 We offer specific advice on communicating your new expectations on the next page of our guidance.